rslifka/fate_of_all_fools/README.md

 [![CircleCI](https://circleci.com/gh/rslifka/fate_of_all_fools.svg?style=shield)](https://circleci.com/gh/rslifka/fate_of_all_fools)

-# May, 2024 Update
+# 2025, January - Update

-For the past few years, I've been focusing my energy on [Vault Zero](https://www.vaultzero.app/), an iPadOS/Apple Silicon app for Destiny 2.
+For the past few years, I've been focusing my energy on [Vault Zero](https://www.vaultzero.app/), an iOS/Apple Silicon app for Destiny 2.
 Fate hasn't gotten much love in that time, though it still continues to function, and I use it daily.
-This month, I'll be making a modernization pass to the tech, getting the build back online, etc.
+Since my last update, the underlying build and packaging engine (Brunch) has been archived, which may impact my ability to work on this.

 # Overview

 `Fate of All Fools` (or "Fate" for short) is a suite of visual modifications and data overlays on top of [Destiny Item Manager](https://www.destinyitemmanager.com/) (DIM) for the Destiny video game.
-It works by modifying the presentation of DIM while it's running, directly in the browser.
+It works by modifying the presentation of DIM, directly in the browser.

 `Fate` builds on DIM in two ways: